jgillman/JoelGillman.com/content/posts/2013-01-05-nbsp-what-non-breaking-spaces-are-for.md

-As a web developer I've always been familiar with non-breaking spaces or `&nbsp;.
+As a web developer I've always been familiar with non-breaking spaces or `&nbsp;`.
 I'm most familiar with them from dopey CMSs.
 They'll ingest a user's content and spit it back out with awful markup and littered with `&nbsp;` everywhere.
 You sometimes also see them used several in succession to indent a line of content as below.